artemisxen/bank_tech_test/README.md

 ```
 As a client
-So that I can manage my money
-I want to be able to have a bank account

-As a client
 So that I can have savings
 I want to be able to make deposits to my account